Annotation Configuration

 Default value: ""

 Specifies the number of decimal places to retain.
 This property only takes effect during update operations.
-It is used to control the decimal precision of numeric fields during updates.
+It controls the decimal precision for numeric type fields when updating.

-- When the numericScale property is set to an empty string (default value), the decimal precision of the field will follow the database’s default settings or the settings defined during field creation.
+- When the numericScale property is set to an empty string (the default value), the field’s decimal precision will follow the database’s default settings or the settings defined when the field was created.

-- When the numericScale property is set to a specific value (e.g., “2”), the field will be processed with the specified number of decimal places during update operations.
+- When the numericScale property is set to a specific numeric value (such as “2”), the field will be processed with the specified number of decimal places during update operations.

-Example Suppose there is a Product entity class containing a price field, and we want to ensure that the price retains two decimal places during updates.
+Example Suppose you have a Product entity class containing a price field.
+You want to ensure the price retains two decimal places when updated.

 import com.baomidou.mybatisplus.annotation.TableField;import com.baomidou.mybatisplus.annotation.TableName;